jailln/UDV-server/Utils/CityGML2Stripper/Readme.md

-A small utility that strip a CityGML 2.0 (XML) file and serializes the result in a new CityGML (XML) file.
-It removes appearences and generic attributes.
+A small utility that strips a CityGML 2.0 (XML)file from its appearences and generic attributes and serializes the result back into a new CityGML (XML) file.

 ## Installation
 ```bash